 Bring in Familiar Elements like Friends.

 Our reunion was close to Mom’s home in Boca Raton, so we invited many of her friends to dinner.
-Including her peers meant a lot– as much as she loves her family, she was delighted to share her celebration with good girlfriends.
+Including her peers in celebrating our family milestones meant a lot.
+As much as Mom loves her family, she was delighted to share her celebration with good girlfriends.